What gets measured, improves.

 In the context of sales email outreach, that’s a philosophy to live by.
-As any sales strategist worth their salt will tell you: to compete in our fast-paced, ever-changing industry, you need to know your numbers.
-And why they matter.
+As any sales strategist worth their salt will tell you: To compete in a fast-paced, ever-changing market, you need to know your numbers — and why they matter.

-Today, tracking email engagement metrics means more than just looking at your open rate.
-The best-performing strategies pull data from a variety of metrics, not just in the interest of boosting conversion rates, but to gain fresh insights into buyer behaviors.
+Tracking email engagement metrics means more than just looking at your open rate.
+The best-performing strategies pull data from a variety of metrics — not just to boost win rates, but to gain fresh insights into buyer behaviors.

-In this blog, we’ve compiled a list of email engagement metrics to help you better gauge buyer sentiment and discussed how you can use them to look at your email outreach in a new light.
+In this blog, we’ve compiled a list of email engagement metrics to help you better gauge buyer sentiment and track your email performance in a new light.

 Why should you measure email engagement?

-You should measure email engagement because the additional effort required is low, but the potential returns can be huge.
-Engagement analytics are included in common sales platforms and CRMs like Salesforce and HubSpot.
+Keeping an eye on email engagement just makes sense.
+The additional effort required is low, but the potential returns can be huge.
+Email marketing metrics and sales engagement analytics are frequently included in common sales platforms and CRMs like Salesforce and HubSpot.
 It’s highly likely that you’ll already have these tools at your fingertips without any extra purchase or heavy lifting.

-There can be no negative impact from tracking engagement metrics on your sales processes or email marketing campaigns.
-Plus, with 81% of SMBs still relying on email as their primary customer acquisition channel, and 80% using email for retention, it’s one of the most potent tools in your arsenal.
-You’ll want to be certain that you’re getting it right with every send.
+Essentially, there can be no negative impact from tracking important metrics on your sales processes or email marketing campaigns.
+Plus, with 81% of SMBs still relying on email as their primary customer acquisition channel, and 80% using email for retention, it’s one of the most potent tools in your sales arsenal — so you’ll want to be certain that you’re getting it right with every send.

-Seeing how recipients interact with your content gives you a real-time view of what worked, what created engagement, and what missed the mark.
-Then, through a process of tracking and testing, you can refine what didn’t work and optimize areas of high performance.
+Seeing how recipients interact with your content gives you a real-time view of what worked, what engaged and what missed the mark.
+Then, through a process of tracking and testing, you can refine underperforming areas and optimize performance.

-Selecting the metrics to track for your sales team is based on a variety of factors.
-Namely your processes, objectives and strategy.
-“Success” will depend on the goal of each campaign.
-It may be to increase list growth rate, reduce unsubscribe rates or generate unique opens.
-The metrics you choose should tie naturally to your objectives.
+Selecting the metrics to track for your inside sales team can differ based on specific factors, namely your processes, objectives and strategy.
+“Success” will vary on the goal of each campaign, so the metrics you choose should tie naturally to your objectives.

 For example, if you’re just seeking name recognition or visibility, you’ll look for a high open rate.
-Or, if you’re looking for genuine sales opportunities, you may monitor appointments booked or click-through rates.
-We can’t make that decision for you, but we recommend reading our Tips for Effective Email Strategy if you’re looking for insider insight into building out your strategy.
+If you’re looking for genuine sales opportunities, you may monitor appointments booked or click-through rates.
+We can’t make that decision for you, but we recommend reading our five tips for effective email strategy if you’re looking for insight into building out your strategy.

 Equally, it’s important to know that each industry has its own unique benchmarks for engagement metrics.
-Different industries target different demographics, with each having their own behavioral patterns.
+Different industries target different demographics, which each have their own behavioral patterns.

-Below, we’ve listed some of the most relevant and important metrics to keep in mind when building your strategy.
+Below, we’ve listed some of the most relevant metrics to keep in mind when designing your sales email initiatives.

 1. Open rate

 Email open rate measures the number of emails opened, divided by the total number of emails sent.
-Open rate can be used as a top-level overview of email campaign health.
-It’s a good indicator of a strong subject line – but little else.
+It can be used to gain a top-level overview of email campaign health, and is a good indicator of a strong subject line — but little else.

 Be careful not to focus too heavily on your open rate.
-Taken in isolation, a high open rate doesn’t tell you why the recipient opened your email.
-Nor where the most value was found.
-Plus, with image-blocking enabled for some receivers, it can be a difficult and inconsistent metric to track accurately.
+Taken in isolation, a high open rate doesn’t tell you why the recipient opened your email, or where the most value was found.
+Plus, with image blocking enabled for some recipients, it can be a difficult and unreliable metric to track accurately.

 How to use open rate effectively:

-Due to its limitations, it’s best to consider open rate in the context of other metrics, such as click-through rate, response rate or bounce rate.
+Due to its limitations, it’s best to consider open rate in the context of other metrics, such as click-through rate, click-to-open rate, engagement rate, response rate, unsubscribe rates, or bounce rate.
 Only then will you be able to paint a full picture of your buyer sentiment.
-Or, use this metric to benchmark internal campaigns and controlled variables, such as weekly emails sent to the same prospect or contact list.
+You could use this metric to benchmark internal campaigns and controlled variables, such as weekly emails sent to the same prospect or contact list.

 2. Bounce rate

-Permanent email bounces that show the recipient’s email address is wrong, inactive or fake.
-Or, a hard bounce could suggest that the sender’s email has been blacklisted by the recipient or email server provider.
+Hard bounce: Permanent email bounces that show the recipient’s email address is wrong, inactive or fake.
+A hard bounce could suggest that the sender’s email has been blacklisted by the recipient or email service provider.

 How to use bounce rate effectively:

-The general benchmark for bounce rates is 2%.
-Anything above is worth investigating.
-Bounce rates over 5% suggest that a significant problem needs to be resolved.
+The general benchmark for bounce rate is 2%.
+Anything above this is worth investigating.
+Bounce rates over 5% suggest there is a significant problem that needs to be resolved.
 Whether soft or hard, a high bounce rate harms your overall sender reputation, which increases the likelihood of your future emails being marked as spam.
-We generally advise the first email in your cadence to be asset-free if you want to be labelled as a safe-sender.
+We generally advise the first email in your cadence to be asset-free if you want to be labeled as a safe sender.

-Depending on the sales platform that you choose to use, it may be possible to access features that limit the number of emails that can be sent per day.
-Being able to use features like this is a common way that businesses can reduce the chance of future emails being marked as spam.
-Plus, reduce spam complaints from receivers.
+Depending on the sales platform that you use, it may be possible to access features that limit the number of emails you can send per day or restrict the pace of your emails.
+Being able to use features like this is a common way for businesses to reduce the possibility of their future emails being marked as spam.

 3. Click-through rate

-Click-through rate (CTR) is the ratio of receivers who clicked on a link in an email campaign, compared to the number of people who received the email.
-It’s one of the most commonly measured email metrics in both sales and marketing.
-Mostly as it’s a great way to understand prospect interest, the quality of your personalization and your engagement over time.
+Click-through rate (CTR) is the ratio of recipients who clicked on a link in an email campaign compared to the number of people who received the email.
+It’s one of the most commonly measured email metrics in both sales and marketing, largely because it’s a great way to understand prospect interest, the quality of your personalization and your engagement over time.

-If conversion or qualification is the purpose of your campaign, CTR can help you calculate the performance of each and every email sent.
-It’s also frequently used for A/B testing, supporting sellers in finding better ways of selling their product online or driving traffic to their website.
+If conversion or qualification is the purpose of your campaign, CTR will help you calculate the performance of each and every email sent.
+It’s also frequently used for A/B testing, to find better ways of driving traffic to the website or selling products online.

 How to use click-through rate effectively:

-CTR is a strong metric for gauging buyer sentiment and campaign health – and far more reliable than open rate.
+CTR is a strong metric for gauging buyer sentiment and campaign health — and far more reliable than open rate.
 Click-through rate is also a great indicator of your prospect’s interest in your product.
-With the right tracking you’ll be able to tailor follow-up outreach based on the web content or assets they choose to view.
-This helps make your efforts even more personalized.
-Equally, it can be used to monitor the strength of your prospecting.
+With the right tracking, you’ll be able to tailor follow-up outreach based on the web content or assets they choose to view.
+This helps to make your efforts even more personalized.
+It can also be used to monitor the strength of your prospecting.
 If you have an especially high CTR, for example, it proves that you’ve clearly identified a pain point, or something your prospect needs.

-The top line response rate is the number of responses received, divided by the total number of emails sent.
-A “response” doesn’t typically need to be limited to an email reply.
-It can be a returned phone call, a form submission, or message on a social media channel.
+The topline response rate is the number of responses received, divided by the total number of emails sent.
+A “response” doesn’t need to be limited to an email reply — it can be a returned phone call, a form submission or a message on a social media channel.

 If your goal is conversions, a high response rate will be the intended outcome for your email campaign.
-As a metric, it’s a strong assessment of your prospecting, campaign health and outreaching sequence.
+As a metric, it’s a good assessment of your prospecting, campaign health and outreach sequence.
 It’s equally important to consider, however, that a response isn’t always a conversion.
 A 50% response rate is great, unless it’s 300 emails rejecting your offer of a demo.

 How to use response rate effectively:

-A common mistake is the inclusion of automatic replies sent by your prospects whilst their inboxes are set at ‘out of office’.
-To avoid this, you need to find a way of separating these automatic replies from your legitimate responses.
-Depending on the platform that you’re using, you can filter them out using common phrases such as ‘automatic reply’ or ‘out of office’.
+It’s a common mistake to include automatic replies sent by your prospects while their inboxes are set at “out of office.”
+To avoid this, you need to find a way to separate these automatic replies from your legitimate responses.
+Depending on the platform that you’re using, you can filter them out with common phrases such as “automatic reply” or “out of office.”

-A decision-maker’s inbox can move incredibly quickly.
-You’ll want to make your content as digestible and attractive as possible, as any reason to not reply will generally be taken.
-Try reviewing your content against the following four points:
+A decision maker’s inbox can move incredibly quickly.
+You’ll want to make your content as digestible and attractive as possible, since any reason not to reply will generally be taken.

 5. Forward rate